aio-libs/aiohttp/docs/faq.rst

                       for ws in request.app['websockets'][user_id]
                       if not ws.closed]

-        # Watch out, this will keep us from returing the response
+        # Watch out, this will keep us from returning the response
         # until all are closed
         ws_closers and await asyncio.gather(*ws_closers)